bcgov/wordpress/deployments/kustomize/README.md

 ```

 ### Deploying images and WordPress deployment using overlays
+* Login to OpenShift via the `oc` command line.
 * Deploy your images to OpenShift ```oc apply -k my-image-deploy```
-  * Deploying the images, will not trigger a build, this has to be done manually in OpenShift.
+  * Deploying the images, will **not** trigger a build, this has to be done manually in OpenShift.
-  * Update APP_NAME to your new host url
-  * Update your secrets.

 ## OpenShift Deployment With OpenShift Secrets